mika-sc/XMIDIxr/README.md

 Click "Document" > "Open" > "EasyEDA Source", and select "PCB_External MIDI Interface.json".

-### Notice for sound card without line in connector:
+### Notice for sound card without LINE IN connector:

 This card can mix MIDI output and soundcard output.